-A gem-hunter and jeweller from Russia, Alexander is a champion of Russian jewelled arts, a renovator and moderniser of age-old skills and traditions.
+A gem-hunter and jeweler from Russia, Alexander is a champion of Russian jeweled arts, a renovator and modernizer of age-old skills and traditions.
 His collection of rare and intriguing stones is quite a treasury that can be seen studded in some eye-catching cocktail rings among other jewels; all centered around these one-of-a-kind gemstones.

 Alexandra Jefford @alexandrajeffordstudio

-Combining her education in jewellery, gemmology and art, this London based designer creates graphic, abstract and modern jewels that play with shapes and form, texture and colour, contrasts of sheen and matt, transparency and opacity, and in those which etched lines take an important if subtle role.
+Combining her education in jewelry, gemmology, and art, this London based designer creates graphic, abstract and modern jewels that play with shapes and form, texture and color, contrasts of sheen and matt, transparency and opacity, and in those which etched lines take an important if subtle role.

 Cora Sheibani @corasheibani

-Cora decodes jewellery as a pure design, working with line, form, colour, material and texture.
-But, having grown up immersed in the world of art, she has taken jewellery into an entirely new territory.
+Cora decodes jewelry as pure design, working with line, form, color, material, and texture.
+But, having grown up immersed in the world of art, she has taken jewelry into an entirely new territory.
 Like her latest collection Glow, where she explores phosphorescent and fluorescent gemstones and turning their extraordinary light-giving properties, often de-valued, as a captivating contemporary design feature.

-The brainchild of a Russian mother and daughter duo- Lyudmila and Olga Mironov, Milio is their way of keeping the Russian jewellery traditions alive, with a touch of timeless Art Deco modernism.
-One can spot powerful combinations of form, colour, gemstones and rich gold work.
+The brainchild of a Russian mother and daughter duo- Lyudmila and Olga Mironov, Milio is their way of keeping the Russian jewelry traditions alive, with a touch of timeless Art Deco modernism.
+One can spot powerful combinations of form, color, gemstones, and rich gold-work.